ivosdc/wall-plotter/README.md

 ### Set configuration parameter
 - Change the output size.
 POST ``` {"zoomFactor":"1"} ``` to `/zoom`.
 1 (no zoom) is default.
- *You need a rest-api plugin for your browser or a tool like postman!*
 - Set canvas width and the position of the wall-plotter.
 POST ```{"canvasWidth":"1000","currentLeft":"330","currentRight":"999","zoomFactor":"1"}``` to `/config`.

 ### Start / Stop the wall-plotter on demand